-- Seven vans provide free door-to-door transportation from 5 p.m. until 3 a.m. - Vans travel throughout campus and the near-off-campus neighborhood. - Marquette IDs are required upon boarding. - There are two express routes: The Wells Express travels westbound on Wisconsin Avenue, then eastbound on Wells Street.
-The Kilbourn Express travels eastbound on Wisconsin Avenue, then westbound on Kilbourn Avenue.
-The Express LIMOS operate nightly from 5 p.m. to 3 a.m., picking up those with a Marquette ID at any LIMO stop along the routes.
-Those walking along the express routes can also flag down a LIMO Express. - An early-morning shuttle is available to transport students to their residences from 3 a.m. until 7 a.m.
+- Eight vans provide free door-to-door transportation from 5 p.m. until 3 a.m. - · Vans travel throughout campus and the near-off-campus neighborhood. - An early-morning shuttle is available to transport students to their residences from 3 a.m. until 7 a.m.